 Lighting

 All externally mounted artificial lighting, including security lighting, is to be shielded where necessary or required so as to prevent the spill of light or glare creating a nuisance to neighbouring or adjacent premises.
+The lighting must comply with AS 1158 and AS 4282.

+Signage

+The signage at the front of the building fronting Russell Street is to be “powder coat aluminium low relief signage” and not to be illuminated.

 Inconsistency between documents